jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

 ## Digitizing
 ### Set Up Your Project File:
 1. In your file browser, COPY the template.geojson file into the indexes folder.
-Change the name to the name of the index you are working on.
+Change the name to the call number (without spaces or punctuation) of the index you are working on.
 1. Open QGIS
 1. Load data:
     * Your photo set geojson file - the file you will edit